*This is a review of a loaned unit from Sony Mobile Malaysia*

 Pricing and Availability

-Sony Xperia Z1 is already available on sale since early October 2013, at a Recommended Retail Price (RRP) of RM 2,399.
+The Sony Xperia Z Ultra is available on sale since early August 2013 for HSPA+ version in Black or White colour only, at a Recommended Retail Price (RRP) of RM 2,299.

 See Also : Sony Xperia Z User Review